bweir/litter/README.md

-# litter
+# litter - *a tiny editor for literate programming*

-**litter** is an IDE for literate programming.
-It allows you to write code and documentation within the same source file but work on them as if they were separate.
+**litter** allows you to write code and documentation within the same source file but work on them as if they were separate.

 ![litter screenshot](screenshots/litter_019.png)